-DreamWakers, a non-profit organization that connects students from low-income families across the US to career role models, aims to inspire and guide the next generations.
+DreamWakers, a non-profit organization that connects students from low-income families across the US to career role models, aims to inspire and provide guidance for the next generations.

-Logothetis is a social entrepreneur with a passion for finding scalable solutions to help close the career opportunity gap in America, whether from classrooms to careers or jails to jobs.
+Logothetis is a social entrepreneur with a passion for finding scalable solutions to help close the career opportunity gap in the United States, whether from classrooms to careers or from incarceration to jobs.

 Through a recently-announced partnership, DreamWakers can now draw on the knowledge and expertise of the remarkable honorees of the Washington Oxi Day Foundation.

 Some of the world’s most courageous and inspirational people will be sharing their stories with students in under-resourced schools.

 On Thursday, the first such collaborative session took place between the first recipient of the Oxi Day Foundation Metropolitan Chrysostomos Award, Photini Tomai, and an 8th grade class studying the Holocaust.